-Residential rehabilitation is any rehabilitation programme where the patients or clients live in the facility or on its premises ("What is Rehab | rehabonline").
+Residential rehabilitation is any rehabilitation programme based in a residential setting ie. one where the patients or clients live in the facility or on its premises ("What is Rehab | rehabonline").
 This contrasts with outpatient treatment, which is a method in which the patients attend the facility for therapy but return to their own home afterwards.

-The potential advantages of a residential setting are that it removes for a period the patient from the temptations inherent in their drug-associated environment.
+The potential advantages of a residential setting are that it removes the patient from the temptations inherent in their drugassociated environment.
 It can provide a period of safety, stability and respite in sometimes very chaotic lifestyles.
 It also allows the patient to be monitored by medical staff so that any complications arising from detoxification or underlying medical conditions can be safely managed.
 These protective factors combine to create a window of opportunity during which the patient may become permeable to the psychological interventions that may then ensure they maintain sobriety.